 Uptick in Number of Students Attending Orientation Week

-While student numbers have taken a dive worldwide, Wittenborg University of Applied Sciences saw a promising uptick in its second intake for the academic year with more new students attending Introduction Week activities this week than in September.
+While student numbers have taken a dive worldwide, WUAS saw a promising uptick in its second intake for the academic year with more new students attending Introduction Week activities this week than in September.
 Wittenborg has six entry dates per year.

 New students came from Germany, Nigeria, Vietnam, Iran, Rwanda, Russia, the Netherlands, China, India, the US, Sri Lanka, Nepal, Mozambique, Brazil, Mexico, Chile, Libya, Ukraine and Indonesia.
 While many students attend the orientation activities in person, others followed online – whether they are in the Netherlands or outside the country, according to Wittenborg's Head of Operations, Lasantha de Silva.